jeremydecola/Mystic-Nights-Translation/README.md

 Art commission by u/thienpnguyen.

+## Acknowledgements

+Reverse engineering this game was quite a challenge and I learned quite a bit thanks to the folks on Reverse Engineering StackExchange.

+As for the translation, none of this would have been possible without the help of my girlfriend who so graciously helped me translate the entire game.

+Finally, I would like to extend a big thank you to u/thienpnguyen who did a fantastic job with the art I commissioned from him.

+Mystic Nights is property of N-Log Soft and SCI Korea.

+I did not develop the xpert tool.
+Info on xpert can be found at http://xpert2.blogspot.com/2006/.

 ## Tips

 * This game requires a lot of grinding for ammunition.
 Skipping enemies and rushing to the next objective may leave you unprepared for the boss fights and is not recommended, even on Easy mode.